 Bisexual

 This is used by folks who experience sexual attraction to two or more genders.
 Some perceive it to mean ‘to be attracted to two genders’ (which is rooted in assumptions of a gender binary), as in men and women, but many bisexuals are attracted to multiple genders.
-Therefore, there is some overlap with the pansexual label.
+Therefore, there can be some overlap with the pansexual label.

-To learn more, listen to the conversations with Alys Wilfred (Fred) (part 1), Sarah, Angus, Joe, Sally, Greyson and Jen.
+To learn more, listen to the conversations with Alys Wilfred(Fred) (part 1), Sarah, Angus (Annie), Joe, Sally, Greyson, Jen, Claire, Izzy, and Brianne.

 Cisgender